AdguardTeam/ExtendedCss/README.md

 div:contains(/it .* banner/gi)
 ```

-> Only a `div` with `id=match` will be selected because the next element does not contain any text, and `banner` is a part of code, not a text.
+> Only the `div` with `id=match` is selected because the next element does not contain any text, and `banner` is a part of code, not a text.

 > [Backward compatible syntax for `:contains()`](#old-syntax-contains) is supported but not recommended.